-where the ket $| \alpha \tau k \rangle$ is the NT orbital state $\Psi_{\alpha \tau k}$ in Dirac notation.\cite{Ando1997} A few simplifications are now in order.
+A few simplifications are now in order.
 At zero temperature the difference between the Fermi-Dirac factors, $f(E)$, selects virtual electron-hole excitations from filled valence to empty conduction band states only, hence the only relevant overlap integrals are $(\alpha=c, \alpha'=v )$ and $( \alpha=v, \alpha'=c)$.
 We ignore intervalley scatterings terms ($\tau \neq \tau'$), as they require large momentum transfer and are therefore negligible within the EM approximation.
-Whereas in principle the sum over $k$ extends through the whole Brillouin zone, we truncate it through a cut-off $k_o$, as done in Ref.~\onlinecite{Ando1997}.
-We choose the cut-off to include only those $k$-points providing the bands with a Dirac-like shape, consistently with our previous work.\cite{varsano2017carbon} Eventually, by converting the sum over $k$ into an integral, one obtains:
+Whereas in principle the sum over $k$ extends through the whole Brillouin zone, we truncate it through a cut-off $k_o$, as done in Ref.~\cite{Ando1997}.
+We choose the cut-off to include only those $k$-points providing the bands with a Dirac-like shape, consistently with our previous work \cite{varsano2017carbon}.
+Eventually, by converting the sum over $k$ into an integral, one obtains

 Importantly, the overlap integrals have the same form as those of graphene, the curved topology of the nanotube entering only through the quantized wave vector $k_{\tau}$:

 Since only the $m=0$ angular momentum component is relevant within the two-band approximation, the dielectric function reduces to